Cole brings a lot of death: the 1923 actor was 27 - ExBulletin

 Cole brings a lot of death: the 1923 actor was 27

-Cole Brings Plenty played Pete Plenty Clouds in two episodes of the series Yellow stone derived series.
-He also appeared in a docudrama In the wild frontier And The Great Stories of Jim Bridger.
+The post continues: “During this incredibly difficult time, we ask for privacy as we process our grief and consider how we move forward.
+Please know that we appreciate you and your understanding.

-He had previously disappeared after being wanted by the Lawrence Police Department for domestic violence allegations.
+Mo had also continued to post on social media throughout the week, asking fans to be on the lookout for Cole.
+Her Instagram post said Thursday: “We would like to express our sincere gratitude to all members of the community who contributed their time, resources and support to help us search for the missing person.
+Your efforts have not gone unnoticed and we are truly grateful for your cooperation and dedication during this difficult time.

-Mo brings a lot and his friends Yellow stone Star Cole Hauser posted on Instagram earlier this week asking people to help find him.
+Cole appeared in two episodes of Yellow stone prequel series 1923 last year, as well as in the shows In the wild frontier And Jim Bridger's Great Stories.

 |